CatTanker/cnc_map_tool_guide/docs/modern_editors.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RIgVMWZy80I" title="World Altering Editor - A new map editor coming to RotE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## Incomplete Editors
-## Relert Sharp (Incomplete)
+### Relert Sharp

 Before the World Altering Editor, a presently closed source editor was made.
 Written primarily in C#, the editor was one of the earliest to show enhanced cliff generation, but suffers from performance issues.
-A public snapshot was released in 2023, which can be bult in Visual Studio if you wish to try it out.
+A public snapshot was released in 2023, which can be built in Visual Studio if you wish to try it out.

 ![RelertSharp1](Assets/relert_sharp_1.webp)
 ![RelertSharp2](https://github.com/FrozenFog/rs-dev-public-snapshot/raw/dev/pic/preview-migdal.png)